PROG7311-VCDN-2024/DockerMathApp/README.md

 # DockerMathApp
 ## Getting started with Docker
-Make sure you have Docker and .NET 8.0 SDK on your PC
+Make sure you have Docker (https://www.docker.com/products/docker-desktop/) and .NET 8.0 SDK on your PC

-You will need to clone the MathhApp repo for this tutorial
+You will need to clone the MathhApp repo for this tutorial (https://github.com/PROG7311-VCDN-2024/MathApp)

-Make sure that the MathApp is working on your PC
+Make sure that the MathApp is working on your PC (variables, connection strings, etc)

 ## Guide for Adding Project to a Docker Container
 ### STEP 1